 Trying to be all things to all people

-Instead, focus your data sales tactics on a few key areas and make sure you’re making the most of every opportunity.
+Instead, focus your sales tactics on a few key areas and make sure you’re making the most of every opportunity.
 First, identify your ideal customer.

 What do they look like?